echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `footer_logos`: HTML code to display logos for the event on the footer of the page.
 (PENDING)
 * `site_description`: Text to be displayed on meta description and social media tags about the site
 * `twitter_account`: The twitter account to link tweets to
-* `twitter_hashtags`: The twitter coma seperated hashtags for tweets
+* `twitter_hashtags`: The twitter coma separated hashtags for tweets
 * `default_homepage`: Default page to redirect the users after login
-* `bannedIPS`: Coma seperated list of IPs and IP patterns to be denied access to the interface
+* `bannedIPS`: Coma separated list of IPs and IP patterns to be denied access to the interface
 * `members_per_team` (optional): How many members are allowed per team
 * `event_start`/`event_end` (optional): When the event starts and stops (timestamp)
 * `registrations_start`/`registrations_end` (optional): When the registrations starts and stops (timestamp)
 * `profile_visibility`: Set the default player profile visibility (users can still change settings)
 * `discord_invite_url` (optional): discord server invite url on show on left sidebar
-* `admin_ids` (optional): Comma seperated list of admin player IDs
+* `admin_ids` (optional): Comma separated list of admin player IDs
 * `admin_player:<PLAYER_ID>` (optional): Set a specific player ID as admin
 * `target_new_days`: How many days is target considered as `new` on the frontend after creation
 * `target_updated_days`: How many days the target is considered as `updated` on the frontend after update